-5. Click on the Advanced button and change the Interface Metric to 254 (This stops the adapter responding to ARP requests).
+5. Click Advanced and change the Interface Metric to 254 (This stops the adapter responding to ARP requests).

-- 6. Click OK on the Advanced and TCP/IP popup windows, then click Close on the Local Area Connection window to save the new settings - 7.
-Now repeat the above process for all other Windows 2000 / 2003 real servers

-For Windows server 2003 SP1 & above, if you have enabled the built-in firewall, you will need to create an exception to enable access to the web server.
+- 6. Click OK on the Advanced and TCP/IP popup windows, then click Close save the new settings - 7.
+Now repeat the above process for all other Windows 2000 / 2003 real servers - For Windows server 2003 SP1 & above, if you have enabled the built-in firewall, you will need to create an exception to enable access to the web server.
 This exception by default will allow traffic on both the network and loopback adapters.

-Resolving ARP issues for Windows server 2008 (DR mode only)
+Resolving ARP issues for Windows server 2008 / 2012 (applies to DR mode only)